Ligonier Valley Middle School » Course Descriptions for Learning

 3. Algebra Prep

-Algebra - Prior to starting the algebra progression, each learner has a solid foundation of computation skills with whole numbers, integers, and real numbers.
-In the algebra progression, learners work towards mastery of skills included in the real numbers and expressions, linear equations and graphs, polynomials, linear inequalities and graphs, and properties of functions measurement topics.
-Learners take the Algebra Keystone Exam upon completion of the progression.
+Algebra - Prior to starting the algebra progression, each student has a solid foundation of computation skills with whole numbers, integers, and real numbers.
+In the algebra progression, students work towards mastery of skills included in the real numbers and expressions, linear equations and graphs, polynomials, linear inequalities and graphs, and properties of functions measurement topics.
+Students take the Algebra Keystone Exam upon completion of the progression.

 The progression of the Algebra courses at the middle school level is as follows: